Skip To Main Content

 Data Analysis

-All students referred by a teacher, parent, or through the CogAT screener will go through the data analysis process.
+All students referred by the school-based universal screener, parent/guardian, or through the CogAT screener will go through the data analysis process.

 The purpose of the data analysis process is to review data and evidence of advanced abilities and achievement, and to determine eligibility for testing into our gifted education program.

-Data analysis tools may include, but may not be limited to:
+Data analysis tools include, but are not be limited to:

 • KOI Inventory results